READING TIME: 3 MINUTES

 - Finally, click Create to generate your Ecobee API key.

-After the steps above are completed, you will see an API generated within your Ecobee account.
+After the steps above are completed, you will see an API generated from within your Ecobee account.

 Step 3: Add Ecobee Integration